Gearbox-protocol/dev-docs/pages/adapters/build.md

 * they are called as part of the multicall and operate on the account on which it is executed;
 * tokens received after the operation are recognized as collateral by the credit manager;
 * target contract approvals for credit account's tokens are revoked after the operation;
+* ability to execute arbitrary code during the target contract call is minimized;
 * tokens recipient is always the credit account.

 Finally, for every adapter, there should be a library that would prepare calldata for multicalls.